1990–91 in English football: Diary of the season

 8 September 1990 – Liverpool extend their winning start to the season to four games with a 2–1 away win over Wimbledon.
 Mark Robins is the star of the show for Manchester United once again, scoring twice in a 3–1 home win over QPR.
 Crystal Palace go second with a 3–0 win at Norwich.
 Paul Gascoigne scores a hat-trick for Tottenham in their 3–0 home win over Derby.
 Everton claim their first point of the season with a 1–1 draw at home to Arsenal.
 Oldham have a 100% record after four games, remaining top of the Second Division with a 1–0 win at Charlton.

 10 September 1990 – Manager Joe Jordan leaves Bristol City to return to his native Scotland and become manager of Hearts.

 12 September 1990 – England beat Hungary 1–0 in a friendly at Wembley, the first game under Graham Taylor's management.

 15 September 1990 – Arsenal keep up the pressure on Liverpool with a 4–1 home win over Chelsea, as do Tottenham with a 2–0 win at Leeds.
-Oldham make it five wins in a row in the Second Division by beating Oxford 3–0 at Boundary Park.
+Oldham make it five consecutive wins in the Second Division by beating Oxford 3–0 at Boundary Park.

 16 September 1990 – Peter Beardsley scores a hat-trick for Liverpool in their 4–0 league win over Manchester United at Anfield.

 18 September 1990 – Oldham drop points for the first time this season with a 1–1 draw at home to Charlton, who claim their first point of the season in the process.

 22 September 1990 – Liverpool extend their winning start to the season to six games by winning the Merseyside derby 3–2 at Goodison Park.
 Arsenal keep up the pressure and hold onto second place with a 2–0 win at Nottingham Forest.
 Oldham remain top of the Second Division with a 1–0 win over Middlesbrough at Ayresome Park.
 Swindon Town draw level with the top three by beating local rivals Oxford 4–2 at the Manor Ground.

 25 September 1990 – Ian Wright and Mark Bright both score hat-tricks for Crystal Palace in their 8–0 home win over Southend United in the League Cup second round first leg at Selhurst Park.

 26 September 1990 – Paul Gascoigne scores four goals for Tottenham in their 5–0 win over Hartlepool United (managed by former Tottenham defender Cyril Knowles) in the League Cup second round first leg at White Hart Lane.